composer6251/vintage_1020/how-to-riverpod.md

 1. INITIALIZE THE DATA OUTSIDE OF BUILD METHODS
 2. OR TRIGGER THEM BY A USER EVENT SUCH AS ONPRESSED.

+### PROVIDERS QUICK REF:
+✅ Provider: For simple immutable values
+✅ FutureProvider: For async operations that return a single value ✅ StreamProvider: For reactive async data streams
+✅ NotifierProvider: For mutable state management in response to user interaction ✅ AsyncNotifierProvider: For mutable state with async operations

 #### CORE CONCEPTS:
 *Declare and initialize providers OUTSIDE OF BUILD METHOD.